Auto insurance claim process: A detailed guide of the top 10 companies

 Deducted from Settlement

-Providers: Geico, Progressive, Liberty Mutual The insurance company subtracts your deductible from the total settlement amount before sending payment.
+Providers: Geico, Progressive, Liberty Mutual With this method the insurance company deducts your deductibles from the entire settlement amount before paying you.

 Vanishing Deductibles

-Providers: Nationwide, Allstate (optional) These programs reduce your deductible over time for claim-free driving, potentially eliminating it completely.
+Providers: Nationwide, Allstate (optional) Safe drivers are rewarded with vanishing deductible programs, which lower your deductibles each year for claim-free driving, potentially eliminating it completely.

 Deductible Waiver Situations

-- Windshield repairs: Progressive and Geico often waive deductibles for simple glass repairs (not replacements)
+- Windshield repair: Progressive and GEICO often waive deductibles for simple glass repair (not replacement).

-- Total loss situations: Varies by provider, but some adjust deductible requirements
+- Total loss situation: Varies by provider, but some adjust deductible replacement.

 - Multiple policy holders: If both drivers have the same insurance company